uptechteam/ios-cookbook/4-architecture.md

 ### ViewController

 `UIViewController` subclass, module's entrance point.
-ViewController doesn't contain any business logic, unlike with MVC.
-It strongly references to ViewModel and View objects.
-In most cases ViewController instantiates View and ViewModel by itself, but it can also support injecting them using initializer.
-A typical ViewController has a `bindViewModel()` method that binds View outputs to ViewModel inputs and ViewModel outputs to View inputs with reactive framework.
+View controller doesn't contain any business logic, unlike with MVC.
+It strongly references to view model and view objects.
+In most cases view controller instantiates view and view model by itself, but it can also support injecting them using initializer.
+A typical view controller has a `bindViewModel()` method that binds view outputs to view model inputs and view model outputs to view inputs with reactive framework.

-### Props